-Financial assets consist of bank balances and trade and other receivables (including receivables from related parties).
-Financial liabilities consist of loans and borrowings, lease liabilities and accounts payable and accruals (including payables to related parties).
+Financial assets consist of bank balances and trade and other receivables.
+Financial liabilities consist of loans and borrowings, lease liabilities and accounts payable and accruals.

 The fair values of financial instruments are not materially different from their carrying values as most of these assets and liabilities are of short-term maturity or are re-priced immediately based on market movement in interest rates.
 The fair value of financial assets and financial liabilities with a demand feature is not less than the face value.